AliGhahraei/just-start/README.rst

 Development
 -----------

-If you want to help out, clone the repo and run:
+If you want to help out please install Pipenv_, clone the repo and run:

 .. code:: bash

+    cd just-start/
-    pip install -e .[dev]
+    pipenv install --dev -e .[dev]

 This will ensure you have both the development and install dependencies.